Magda98/SpotRx/README.md

 - **Authorization**: SpotRx uses OAuth 2 with PKCE (Proof Key for Code Exchange) for secure and seamless authorization with Spotify.
 Users can log in to their Spotify accounts and grant SpotRx access to their music library.

+- **Player** - Web Playback for Spotify, user can play songs, shuffle queue or change web player volume.

 - **User Profile Info**: Once authorized, SpotRx retrieves and displays user profile information, including the user's name, profile picture, and follower count.

 - **Saved Tracks**: Users can view and manage their saved tracks directly within the SpotRx application.
 This feature allows for easy access to favorite songs and personalized music collections.

 - **Song Search**: SpotRx provides a search functionality that allows users to search for songs within the Spotify database.
 Users can find their favorite tracks, albums, or artists and listen to them seamlessly.

 - **User Playlists**: SpotRx enables users to view and manage their playlists.
-Users can create new playlists, add or remove tracks, and edit playlist details, all within the application.

 - **Recommended Playlists**: SpotRx leverages Spotify's recommendation algorithms to provide personalized playlist recommendations to users.
 These recommendations are based on the user's listening history and preferences.